 With a small business pool included in it, MQS2-NG can offer considerable profits to small businesses as it brings together additional services for providing comprehensive solutions to address the unique needs of a given geographic area.
 The maximum value of all orders under MQS2-NG will not exceed $44 billion for the base ordering period and the ordering period option.
 The Medical Q-Coded Services (MQS) incumbent contracts have a ceiling of $7.5 Billion.
 The Government anticipates awarding five contracts in each of two (2) vendor pools (unrestricted and small business) in each AOR.
 This will equate to a maximum of approximately 25 total small business vendors and a maximum of approximately 25 unrestricted vendors for a total of a maximum of approximately 50 vendors across the MQS2-NG program.
 There is much potential for qualified vendors to participate in the process and make considerable profits.

 Proposals are due on March 31, 2023.
-The RFPs for this opportunity was released on November 15, 2022.
+The RFPs for this opportunity were released on November 15, 2022.
 The acquisition consists of two (2) solicitations, one for the Unrestricted pool and the other for the Small Business pool.
 The Small Business pool is under Solicitation number HT001523R0003.
 The Unrestricted pool is under Solicitation number HT001523R0004.
 Interested firms must quickly finalize teaming decisions and start on solution development and proposal drafting to maximize win probability.

-MQS2-NG is a golden opportunity to work with the government and establish yourself in the federal market and advance your company.
+MQS2-NG is a golden opportunity to work with the government, establish yourself in the federal market, and advance your company.
 At the moment, there are sixty-two (62) small businesses on the two vehicles that are being consolidated under MQS2-NG.
 The competition will be fierce, with so many “quasi-incumbents” competing for a few slots in each geographic area on the new vehicle.
 Going after contract vehicles such as MQS2-NG can be a complicated process for small businesses. our team here at iQuasar simplifies the process for our clients.
 We support small businesses in bidding for complex contract vehicles such as Polaris, OASIS + (GSA BIC MAC), CATS+, CIO-SP4, Alliant SB, 8(a) STARS, HCaTS, Navy SEAPORT-E, MOBIS, RMAS, and other GWACs.
 We are constantly tracking updates related to contract vehicles like MQS2-NG.
 Our team of experts will supervise the entire process by helping you evaluate your eligibility, increase your readiness levels, prepare a proposal development strategy custom-made to your firm’s unique requirements, and create a high-quality and compliant proposal response to help you win.